-When I learned espresso the golden parameters was brew ratio 1:2 in 22-30 seconds.
-That is, if you got 18 grams of coffee grind going in, you should go for 36 grams of brewed coffee in the cup.
+When I learned espresso, the golden parameters was brew ratio 1:2 in 22-30 seconds.
+So, if you got 18 grams of coffee grind going in, you should go for 36 grams of brewed coffee in the cup.

 This fits dark roasted coffee well.
-But with a light roast the espresso shot is very acidic.
+But with a light roast the espresso shot is very acidic and dry.

 There have been several work-arounds to make it better.
 Strech the roast profile.
 Brew with longer preinfusion and at a lower pressure.

 Here is my work-around:

 Search your coffee by tasting drops during the espresso shot

 Let an espresso shot run really long while you taste with a spoon to follow what taste is extracted along the way.
 Provided that you got a suited grind size and don’t have channeling – the development in the taste is:

 With a dark roast this is released fairly quickly: with around double the amount water than coffee – the 1:2 brewratio.

 But light roasts are denser and got less solubles than dark roasts.
 So the taste is released slower.
 This is why longer preinfusion makes sense.
 But also running a longer shot, like 1:3.

 When I brew a light roast espresso, I always explore the coffee on hand by tasting while the shot is running.